 Bad user experience: A CAPTCHA test can interrupt the flow of what users are trying to do, giving them a negative view of their experience on the web property, and leading to them abandoning the webpage altogether in some cases.

 Not usable for visually impaired individuals: The problem with CAPTCHAs is that they rely on visual perception.
 This makes them nearly impossible, not just for people who are legally blind, but for anyone with seriously impaired vision.

 These tests can be fooled by bots: As described above, CAPTCHAs are not fully bot-proof and shouldn't be relied upon for bot management.

-Bot management solutions such as Cloudflare Bot Management can identify bad bots without impacting the user experience, based on the behavior of the bot.
+Bot management solutions such as Cloudflare Bot Management or Super Bot Fight Mode can identify bad bots without impacting the user experience, based on the behavior of the bot.
 This way, bots can be mitigated without forcing users to complete CAPTCHAs.

 As millions of users identify hard-to-read text and pick out objects in blurry images, that data is fed into AI computer programs so that they become better at those tasks as well.

 In general, computer programs struggle with identifying objects and letters in different contexts, because context can change almost infinitely in the real world.
 For instance, a stop sign is a red octagon with white letters reading "STOP."
 A computer program could identify a shape-and-word combination like that fairly easily.
 However, a stop sign in a photo may look very different from that simple description depending on context: the angle of the photo, the lighting, the weather involved, and so on.

 Via machine learning, AI programs can get better at overcoming these limitations.
 For the stop sign example, the programmer would feed the AI program a bunch of data on what is and is not a stop sign.
 For this to be effective, they need lots of examples of images with stop signs and images without stop signs, and they need human users to identify them until the program has enough data to be effective at it.